-The heart of the polyglot communication is our P2 blog – https://make.wordpress.org/polyglots.
-This is the place, where you´ll find all discussions, announcements, archives from weekly meetings and where you can request a new locale site or new project translation editorsTranslation EditorTranslation editors can approve translations for projects.
+The heart of Polyglots communication is our blog.
+This P2 is the place for all of our asynchronous communication.
+It is where you’ll find all discussions, announcements, archives from weekly meetings and where you can request a new locale site or new project translation editorsTranslation EditorTranslation editors can approve translations for projects.
 The GTE (General Translation Editor) and LM (Locale Manager) roles can add new users with the "Project Translation Editor" role that can approve translations for specific projects.
 There are two different Translation Editor roles:

 In order to post to this site, you will need to log in with your wordpress.org account.
 Note that your very first post may take a while to show up, as it is moderated; please don’t create duplicates.
 Also, make sure to follow our tag policy when posting.

 Members of the WordPress coreCoreCore is the set of software required to run WordPress.
 The Core Development Team builds WordPress. team and other WordPress projects (Mobile Apps, BuddyPress, bbPressbbPressFree, open source software built on top of WordPress for easily creating forums on sites. https://bbpress.org.)

 pluginPluginA plugin is a piece of software containing a group of functions that can be added to a WordPress website.
 They can extend functionality or add new features to your WordPress websites.
 WordPress plugins are written in the PHP programming language and integrate seamlessly with WordPress.
 These can be free in the WordPress.org Plugin Directory https://wordpress.org/plugins/ or can be cost-based plugin from a third-party and theme authors

 everyone who needs help getting started with translating WordPress in their own language

 Release announcements and notifications for General Translation Editors